 Reyna Escalante (Class of 2017)

 Since leaving the program, Reyna earned her Bachelor of Science in Neuroscience.
-She has also contributed to the (not yet published) paper "GammaKnife Radiosurgery to Anterior Corpus Callosum for Pediatric Refractory Epilepsy Associated with Cyberknife Treatment of Astrocytoma".
+She contributed to the paper "GammaKnife Radiosurgery to Anterior Corpus Callosum for Pediatric Refractory Epilepsy Associated with Cyberknife Treatment of Astrocytoma".
 Before starting medical school, she worked as a medical assistant for a brief time and then as a laboratory technologist for the remainder of the time.
 She is currently in her first year (2022) as an Osteopathic Medical Student.

 Isabel Yoon (Class of 2017)